 Right now, the only sportsbooks legally taking these bets in North Carolina are retail sportsbook operations at the Harrah’s Cherokee casinos in Cherokee (Harrah’s Cherokee Casino Resort) and Murphy (Harrah’s Cherokee Valley River) and the Catawba Two Kings Casino in Kings Mountain.
 You must place bets in person at these retail sportsbook locations.

-However, online sports betting legislation is expected to pass through the North Carolina General Assembly within the next year.
-After that, you’ll be able to legally bet on sports online in North Carolina.
-All the lines and odds listed above will subsequently be available at licensed North Carolina online sportsbooks from some of the top sports betting brands in the US.
+However, online sports betting legislation passed the North Carolina General Assembly and signed into law by Gov. Roy Cooper in June.
+Starting next year, you’ll be able to legally bet on sports online in North Carolina.
+All the lines and odds listed above will subsequently be available at licensed online sportsbooks from some of the top sports betting brands in the US.
 Once that happens, you’ll find clickable links to these online sportsbooks on this page and all over this website.

 How to bet on football in North Carolina